lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

   1 passing (50ms)
 ```

-In order for the test to be run in Docker Cloud, we need to create a `docker-compose.test.yml` file which contains the service to run the test.
+In order for the test to be run in Docker Cloud, we need to create a `docker-compose.test.yml` file which contains a service named `sut` that runs the tests.
+In the current example, the docker-compose.test.yml file is pretty simple and contains only the following.

 ```
 sut: